 November 2019 – in British Columbia, council has voted in a motion to ban the sale of fireworks in the City of Vancouver.
 The ban could come into effect by 2021, although it would not apply to display fireworks (designed to be used by professionals) and exemptions might also be made for large public events like New Year’s Eve.
 Last year, Vancouver firefighters compiled data that suggested the average annual fire loss per year due to fireworks is $379,000.
 Read more in this CTV News report.

 October 2019 – an Open-Air Burn & Fireworks By-law has been approved by the Municipality of Trent Lakes.
-Fireworks are now restricted to specific days and times (New Year’s Eve, and the Victoria Day, Canada Day and Civic Holiday weekends).
+Fireworks are now restricted to specific days and times (New Year’s Eve, Canada Day, the Civic Holiday and Labour Day weekends).
 Flying lanterns are also prohibited in Trent Lakes as are any type of fireworks during a Burn Ban.
 Download the Trent Lakes By-Law (PDF, 2 pages)

 May 2019 – a Fireworks By-law was approved by the Municipality of Dysart et al, prohibiting and regulating the sale and setting off of fireworks, stating that “fireworks have the potential to pollute air and water, negatively impact wildlife in the vicinity and diminish quality of life for some residents.”
 Under the by-law, fireworks are restricted to four holidays during the year (New Year’s Eve, Victoria Day, Canada Day and Civic Holiday weekends).
 Flying lanterns are also prohibited to be ignited, released, or set off into the air ignited.
 The by-law outlines $300-500 set fines for related offences.
 Download the Dysart By-Law (PDF, 6 pages)